bdanklin/elexus/README.md

-# Nexus
+# elexus

-A Lightweight wrapper for the Nexus Hub Api
+A Lightweight wrapper for the Nexus Hub API, written in Elixir.

-todo: add link

 ## Installation